alainfrisch/ocaml_inline_option/README.md

 take around 0.06s.
-This shows that what we gain is not so much related to actually avoiding the allocation (not suprising how fast it is in OCaml), nor to the rate of minor collections, but rather to the fact that the major GC need to scan fewer blocks.
+This shows that what we gain is not so much related to actually avoiding the allocation (not suprising how fast it is in OCaml), nor to the rate of minor collections, but rather to the fact that the major GC needs to scan fewer blocks.
 This can be confirmed by adding manual calls to `Gc.full_major()` after the loop.
 In the `some` version, each such full GC takes around 0.25s, while in the `Some` case, each one takes around 1.20s (I'm not sure exactly why the